Mann Theatres

-Mann Theatres was a movie theater chain that predominantly operated in the western United States, with a heavy concentration of theaters in Southern California.
+Mann Theatres was an American movie theater chain that predominantly operated in the western United States, with a heavy concentration of theaters in Southern California.

 Its motto was "Where Hollywood goes to the movies".

 History

 The Mann Theatres chain was named after Ted Mann, the founder of the original Minnesota chain.
 Ted Mann married Rhonda Fleming in 1977.
 In 1973 Mann purchased the theatre division of National General Pictures, which consisted primarily of the original Fox Theatres chain.
 Among the theatres acquired in the transaction was Grauman's Chinese Theatre, renamed Mann's Chinese Theatre, in addition to several of the prestigious single-screen theaters in the Los Angeles area, including the Fox Village Theater, the Bruin Theater, the National and the Ogden Theatre, Esquire Theatre, Mayan Theatre, Center Theatre and Aladdin Theatre located in Denver, Colorado.

 Subsidiary era

 In 1986, Mann Theatres was acquired by the conglomerate Gulf and Western Industries.
 In 1987, Warner Communications was brought in as a partner.

 In 1997, Mann Theatres was sold to WestStar, a company backed by the private equity firm Warburg Pincus.